Crispy Smashed Creamer Potatoes

 Also, I’ve tried these with purple (or blue) potatoes and I don’t like the texture as much as the baby red or yellow.

-Wash the potatoes, place them in a saucepan or large pot, and cover with cold water:
+- Wash the potatoes, place them in a saucepan or large pot, and cover with COLD WATER *Do not start with boiling water*:

-Get a rimmed half sheet pan, and add your neutral oil of choice directly to the pan:
+3. Get a rimmed sheet pan, and add your olive or avocado oil directly to the pan and spread:

 *Do not use a potato masher that has grooves in it.
 A smooth and flat surface is essential for smashing the cooked potatoes well without them breaking apart.